yaskovbs/YouTube_Smart_Chapters_AI_Site/README.md

 The extension uses advanced AI from OpenAI and Google to analyze video content and create high-quality metadata.

+## 🌐 Live Demo

+**Try the extension online:** [https://youtubesmartchaptersai.pages.dev](https://youtubesmartchaptersai.pages.dev)

+Visit our website to learn more about the extension features, see screenshots, and get installation instructions.

 ## Features

 - **Automatic Transcription**: Converts video audio to text using speech recognition technology